 The use of calculators will not be permitted for the Math Review Test.
 For all subsequent tests, an online calculator may be used.
-Please note, calculators will only be presented online during the NCLEX according sector screening clearance, NVCI certification, mask-fit testing, required lab/practicum equipment and/or supplies, licensure preparatory requirements, transportation to and from any theoretical and/or practicum course placement.
+Please note, calculators will only be presented online during the NCLEX according to the complexity of the problem.
+You should ensure that you can solve basic problems without the use of a calculator.